RayYoh/robot_platform/README.md

 ```
 ./compile /path/to/ur10_robot.urdf /path/to/ur10_robot.xml
 ```

-## ur10_mujoco_ros
-Control the robot in MuJoCo by ROS.
+`robotiq_2f85` contains description files of the gripper.
+In `ur10_ee_ctrl.xml`, the gripper is not added to the end of the robot.
+In `ur10_joint_ctrl.xml`, the gripper is added, but it can not be controlled (There is no actuator to control it).

-## ur10_mujoco_gym
+## Franka Panda Environment
-Gym style interface and environments for reinforcement learning.
+Gym-style interface and simulation environment of Franka Panda for reinforcement learning.
 (Some code borrowed from `gym`)
+Action Space: Cartesian Space position (no orientation)
+**BUG:** The orientation may change, and now it has not be fixed.

+## UR10 Environment
+Gym-style interface and simulation environment of Franka Panda for reinforcement learning.
+(Some code borrowed from `gym`)
+Action Space: Cartesian Space position (have orientation, but it is designed to not change the orientation)
+**BUG:** The orientation may change, and now it has not be fixed.

-## Summary
+## Robot Workspace
-This repository is not only for UR10, you can use this pipeline to build your own robot environment.
+Use MuJoCo to simulate the robot  and use ROS to control the robot.
+One can test his/her algorithms in this simulation environment, and then transfer his/her method to the real robot.

 ## Log
 - 20220901